Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

-$\blacklozenge$ (degenerate operators) ${\cal L}u = - \Delta_p u$ ($p$-Laplace operator), ${\cal L}u = - \bar{\Delta}_p u$ (pseudo $p$-Laplace operator) and ${\cal L}u = - \Delta_p u - \bar{\Delta}_p u$ (mixed anisotropic operator). \end{ex} \n The $2D$ anisotropies associated to each of these nonlinear examples are respectively:
+$\blacktriangleright$ (degenerate operators) ${\cal L}u = - \Delta_p u$ ($p$-Laplace operator), ${\cal L}u = - \bar{\Delta}_p u$ (pseudo $p$-Laplace operator) and ${\cal L}u = - \Delta_p u - \bar{\Delta}_p u$ (mixed anisotropic operator). \end{ex} \n The $2D$ anisotropies associated to each of these nonlinear examples are respectively:

-$\blacktriangleright$ $H(x,y) = \vert x \vert$ and $H(x,y) = \vert y \vert$;
+$\triangleright$ $H(x,y) = \vert x \vert$ and $H(x,y) = \vert y \vert$;

-$\blacktriangleright$ $H(x,y) = \vert (x,y) \vert$, $H(x,y) = \left( \vert x \vert^p + \vert y \vert^p \right)^{1/p}$ and $H(x,y) = \left( \vert (x,y) \vert^p + \vert x \vert^p + \vert y \vert^p \right)^{1/p}$.\\
+$\triangleright$ $H(x,y) = \vert (x,y) \vert$, $H(x,y) = \left( \vert x \vert^p + \vert y \vert^p \right)^{1/p}$ and $H(x,y) = \left( \vert (x,y) \vert^p + \vert x \vert^p + \vert y \vert^p \right)^{1/p}$.\\

-Lastly, we point out that the list of contributions (I)-(V) mentioned in the previous subsection furnishes the complete solution for the spectral program \ref{itemA} and \ref{itemB} within the homogeneous anisotropic context.
-In fact, according to the discussion made in Subsection \ref{ssec: Anisotropic least levels versus fundamental frequencies}, both estimates in \eqref{SUE} are sharp for fundamental frequencies associated to uniformly elliptic operators $\Delta_p^H$, whose anisotropy $H$ we know that necessarily belongs to ${\cal H}^P$ and is $C^1$ (see Proposition \ref{P2}), with explicit optimal constants $\lambda_{1,p}^{\min}(\Omega)$ and $\lambda_{1,p}^{\max}(\Omega)$.
-Furthermore, for this class of operators on a smooth membrane $\Omega$, the lower estimate in \eqref{SUE} is always strict, since equality, if it occurs, is only for degenerate anisotropic operators, while the upper equality is valid only for multiples of the $p$-Laplace operator.
+\n Lastly, we point out that the list of contributions (I)-(V) mentioned in the previous subsection furnishes a complete solution for the spectral program \ref{itemA} and \ref{itemB} within the homogeneous anisotropic context.
+In effect, according to the discussion made in Subsection \ref{ssec: Anisotropic least levels versus fundamental frequencies}, both estimates in \eqref{SUE} are sharp for fundamental frequencies associated to uniformly elliptic operators $\Delta_p^H$, whose anisotropy $H \in {\cal H}^P$ we know that necessarily is of $C^1$ class (see Theorem \ref{T6}), with explicit optimal constants $\lambda_{1,p}^{\min}(\Omega)$ and $\lambda_{1,p}^{\max}(\Omega)$.
+Furthermore, for this class of operators on a slightly smooth membrane $\Omega$, the lower estimate in \eqref{SUE} is always strict, since equality only can occurs for degenerate anisotropic operators, while the upper equality is valid only for multiples of the $p$-Laplace operator.